jm96441n/personal-site/content/posts/dockerizing-rails-app.md

   pp 'Usage'
-  pp '"bin/docker dev" for running the container locally' pp '"bin/docker test" to run the tests' end
+  pp '"bin/docker dev" for running the container locally' pp '"bin/docker test" to run the tests' pp '"bin/docker deploy" to build and deploy to production' end

 # builds the image and run the container